braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/storage.md

 # Storage

-This article describes the different device-level properties captured when using the Braze Android SDK.
+this article describes the different device-level properties captured when using the braze android sdk.

-## Device Properties
+## Device properties

 By default, Braze will collect the following [device-level properties](https://appboy.github.io/appboy-android-sdk/javadocs/com/appboy/enums/DeviceKey.html) to allow device, language, and time zone-based message personalization: